GoogleCloudPlatform/gke-enterprise-demo/README.md

 This demo has been tested with macOS and Cloud Shell.

-You can obtain a [free trial of GCP](https://cloud.google.com/free/) if you need one
+You can obtain a [free trial of GCP](https://cloud.google.com/free/) if you need one.

 #### Install Cloud SDK
 The Google Cloud SDK is used to interact with your GCP resources.